SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.md

 ## perform_simulation_step_on_entity(entity, perceptions, step_count)
 This function is not meant to be called by you.
 It is called automatically during Simulation step for every Entity-Object in EntityCollection
+Perform you simulation code for every entity here!

 **Kind**: global function